 Rio, a 10,800-kilowatt station downstream of Mongaup Falls, was the second development on the Mongaup River.
 It was completed in 1927 with the existing dam, 7,000-foot penstock (pipeline), and a powerhouse containing two 5,000 kilowatt turbine/generator units.
 The configuration of the plant means that the water used for generating power originally bypassed nearly two miles of the Mongaup River between the dam and the powerhouse.
 Beginning in 1994, the project released a portion of the water at the base of the dam to maintain flow in the Mongaup River.
 In 2013, Eagle Creek completed construction of a new 800-kilowatt turbine/generator unit in a new powerhouse near the base of the dam to generate additional power from this water that does not flow through the main generating units.
 The Rio Station now makes efficient use of all of the water in the Mongaup River while maintaining aquatic habitat from the Delaware River all the way up to the base of the Rio Dam.

 The Mongaup River downstream of Rio contains a section of rapids popular for whitewater kayaking when one or both main turbines are online.
-Although Eagle Creek generally does not publish its generating schedule in advance, there is a streamflow gage near the put-in point, and Eagle Creek does schedule certain water releases every other weekend from April through October.
+Eagle Creek schedules certain water releases every other weekend from April through October.
 More information is available on the Whitewater Recreation page.
 In addition, Eagle Creek generally posts a generation forecast for the next day on its website; please see the Lake Levels page.